 - ¾ cup low FODMAP flour (I like Bob’s Red Mill Gluten Free 1:1)

 - ¾ cup rolled oats (use gluten-free rolled oats for gluten-free)

 - ¾ cup pecans, chopped

 - ¼ tsp. salt

 - Preheat the oven to 375°F. Grease a cast-iron skillet or baking dish with butter.
-Add grapes.
-With a flat spatula gently press down to burst some of the grapes.
-Set aside.
+Add grapes and set aside.

 - Spread crumble over grapes.
 Bake for 25 minutes or until grapes are bubbly and crumble is golden brown.
 Cool slightly before serving.